-It's easy to get started developing Ruby on Rails apps that run on the Google App Engine flexible environment, and because the apps you create will run on the same infrastructure that powers all of Google's products, you can be confident that they will scale to serve all of your users, whether there are a few or millions of them.
+Get started developing Ruby on Rails apps that run on App Engine flexible environment.
+The apps you create run on the same infrastructure that powers all of Google's products, so you can be confident that they can scale to serve all of your users, whether there are a few or millions of them.

 This tutorial assumes you are familiar with Rails web development.
-It walks you through deploying a new Rail application.
+It walks you through deploying a new Rails app.

 Before you begin